darhrmsarm03/Cybersecurity-ontology-for-Smart-Devices/README.md

 - Main Entity: a generic class for the physical items which is subdivided into the ontology Architecture and Devices.
 - Sensor: a subclass of the architecture for sensing.

-The Device class has three systems which are All Rooms, Fridge and PC.
-The Architecture is made of 3 individuals; Heating, Lighting and security systems
+The Device class has three systems which are All Rooms, Fridge, and PC.
+The Architecture is made of 3 individuals: Heating, Lighting, and security systems

 **Object Properties include**

 - connectedSystems: shows the relationship between a Device and Architecture
-- observedAttribute: displays which attributes is observed
+- observedAttribute: displays which attributes are observed
 - observes: the relationship between a sensor and an attribute that the sensor observes
-- onDevice: relationship between a system; like an example a Sensor and a device.
+- onDevice: relationship between a system, for example, a Sensor, and a device.
-- remarkedBy: show the relationship between a remark and a Sensor
+- remarkedBy: shows the relationship between a remark and a Sensor
 - attributeOf: shows the relationship between the Architecture and the Device

 <p align="center">